 - At the corners, also trim back the fabric side of the seam allowance and clip to ease the curved seam.

-NOTE: For more about working with curves, see our full, step-by-step tutorial: Sewing Successful Curves.
+NOTE: For more about working with curves, see our full, step-by-step tutorial: Sewing Smooth Curves.

 - Turn right side out through the opening.
-Gently push out and round the corners; a long, blunt tool, like a chopstick or knitting needle works well.
+Gently push out and round the corners; a long, blunt tool, like a chopstick, knitting needle or point turner works well.

 - Press flat from the lining side, pressing in the seam allowance at the opening so it is flush with the sewn seam.
 This pressing activates the fusing on the interfacing, adhering front to back with a smooth, tight bond.